§ 101 Annexation by city or town.

 (b) In addition to the fees set forth in subsection (a) of this section, city council may provide by ordinance for fees and costs, including without limitation, attorneys' fees, to be assessed and collected in any proceedings to collect real estate assessment taxes and water and sewer system charges due and owed to the municipality.

-§ 113 Approval of final bid at sheriff's sale.
+§ 113 Approval of final bid at sheriff's sale; prequalification of bidders.

-The municipality, by and through its director of its department of finance, or the director's designee, may approve or disapprove the final bid at a sale made by the sheriff under the monition method of sale, provided, that the notice of the public sale includes in its terms that such sale is subject to the approval of the director of the finance department of the municipality.
+(a) The municipality, by and through its director of its department of finance, or the director's designee, may approve or disapprove the final bid at a sale made by the sheriff under the monition method of sale for any public purpose or reason, including the failure of the successful bidder or its affiliates to comply with the requirements of any law or regulation with respect to any other real property owned by such successful bidder or its affiliates, the failure of such successful bidder or its affiliates to timely pay any amounts owed to the State or any county or municipality or the inability of the successful bidder to remedy any unlawful conditions at the property subject to such sheriff sale in a timely manner; provided, that the notice of the public sale includes in its terms that such sale is subject to the approval of the director of the finance department of the municipality.
 In the event the director of the department of finance, or the director's designee, does not approve the final bid at such sale, the said director of the department of finance, or the director's designee, may expose the property to another and as many succeeding sales as it chooses.
 The final bid at a sale made by the sheriff shall be presumed to be approved unless notice of disapproval of such final bid shall be received by the sheriff within 20 days from the date of such public sale.

 § 114 Public advertising and notices.